hadronlabs-org/drop-docs/docs/deployments/overview.md

 ## Contracts and Their Checksums

-The contracts were built using the git commit hash `b1f986c9b7a45ab9dc21ee7c86e48bbf31fdc928`.
 You can find contracts checksums, code id and addresses on the next two pages: [testnet](./testnet.md) and [mainnet](./mainnet.md).

-## Conclusion

-Verifying the SHA256 checksum of the local binary contract file and the deployed contract on the network is an important step to ensure the integrity and security of contracts.
-Follow the provided instructions and use the table to keep track of the checksums and code-ids of your contracts.